 - 40% or greater

-India ranks as number one for the most racist country of all countries that were included in the study.
-Located in Southern Asia, India has a population size of roughly 1.3 billion people.
+India ranks as number one for the most racist country of all countries included in the study.
+Located in Southern Asia, India has roughly 1.3 billion people.
 The most prevalent ethnicities in India are people of Tamil, Nepali, Gujarati, Bengali, Marathi, Punjabi, Malayalam, and Kashmiri descent.
-These ethnic groups are all ones that originate in India, meaning that most of the people who live in India are Indian themselves.
+These ethnic groups are all ones that originate in India, meaning that most of the people who live in India are Indians themselves.

 The demographic of Lebanon is primarily Arab people.
-Again, just like India, Lebanon is a country comprised of people who share a similar ethnic background.
-The population is split nearly fifty-fifty between Christians and Muslims, with about 40.5% of Lebanese people identifying as Christian, roughly 54% following Muslim doctrine, and the other 5.5% of the population believing in other religions.
+Like India, Lebanon is a country comprised of people who share a similar ethnic background.
+The population is split nearly fifty-fifty between Christians and Muslims.
+About 40.5% of Lebanese people identify as Christian, roughly 54% following Muslim doctrine, and the other 5.5% believe in other religions.

-The point to be made here is that Lebanon does not have a high level of diversity within the country's borders, meaning the people are well-acquainted with people of similar races and therefore would be averse to mingling with other races for the sole reason that they are not used to doing so in a day-by-day setting.
+The point to be made here is that Lebanon does not have a high level of diversity within the country's borders, meaning the people are well-acquainted with people of similar races.
+Therefore, they would be opposed to mingling with other races for the sole reason that they are not used to doing so in a day-by-day setting.

-Third on the list of most racist countries is Bahrain, which is a country in the Persian Gulf and just off the coast of Saudi Arabia.
-Bahrain has a population that is predominately Middle Eastern individuals, but the country is home to a decent percentage of South Asian people as well.
+Third on the list of most racist countries is Bahrain, a country in the Persian Gulf and just off the coast of Saudi Arabia.
+Bahrain has a predominately Middle Eastern population, but the country is home to a decent percentage of South Asian people.
 A little under 50% of people in Bahrain are Bahrainis, too.
-Of the people who live in Bahrain without having been born in the country, Indians make up the highest percentile of immigrants.
-Bahrain scored a 31.1% and 85.7% as part of the study in discussion.
+Of the people who live in Bahrain without being born in the country, Indians make up the highest percentile of immigrants.
+Bahrain scored 31.1% and 85.7% as part of the study in discussion.

 The majority of people in Libya are Arabic.
 Other ethnic groups included in Libya's population are Tunisians, Egyptians, Dawada, Italians, Maltese, Greeks, Pakistanis, Turks, and Indians.
-As part of the study, it was found that about 54% of people in Libya's group would not be fine with living next door to people of another race, whereas 39.7% of the population said that they've either been the victim or the witness of discriminatory behavior in Libya.
+The study found that 54% of people in Libya's group would not be okay with living next door to people of another race, whereas 39.7% of the population said that they've either been the victim or witness discriminatory behavior in Libya.

-Egypt’s population is comprised of mostly Egyptians, born and raised in Egypt.
+Egypt's population is comprised of mostly Egyptians, born and raised in Egypt.
 They account for 91% of the population, with the remaining 9% made up of Bedouin Arabs, Abazas, Turks, and Greeks.
-As you can see, the concluding remarks regarding the findings of this study for Egypt, Libya, Bahrain, and Lebanon are very much in alignment with the ones regarding India.
-It is difficult to determine whether someone is racist or not on the basis of the two questions posed by the researchers.
+As you can see, the concluding remarks regarding this study's findings for Egypt, Libya, Bahrain, and Lebanon are very much in alignment with the ones regarding India.
+It is difficult to determine whether someone is racist or not based on the researchers' two questions.